BrantaOps/core/README.md

   </picture>
 </p>

-Branta Core is a cross-platform desktop application that helps prevent address swaps by knotifying you of Bitcoin/Nostr related content in your clipboard.
+Branta Core is a cross-platform desktop application that helps prevent address swaps by notifying you of Bitcoin/Nostr related content in your clipboard.

 Release binaries and additional information are available at https://branta.pro/core and directly from [GitHub](https://github.com/BrantaOps/core/releases).
 Read more on our <a href="https://developer.branta.pro/branta-core" target="_blank">documentation site</a>.